 This page lists perfume houses with names starting with the letters A and B. Perfume houses are alphabetized by first name, so that "Alfred Sung" is listed under A. Some perfume houses have their own pages — if the name is a link, click on it.

 This page was last updated on 2 March 2014.

 Where to buy: A complete list of retailers is on their website.

 Niche perfume house established by absinthe producers Liquoristerie de Provence, and also known as Le Parfum d'Interdits.
 Their debut fragrance was Absolument Absinthe (2006).

-Where to buy: at ronrobinson in the US.
+Where to buy: at First in Fragrance in Germany.

 A line from northern Italy specializing in high end bath & body products, including an extensive selection of fragranced soaps.
 They were founded in 1869 by Hermann Krull; today, the company is run by his grand-daughter, Elisa Gera.
 Popular fragrances include White Moss and Calycanthus.